ProFormA/proformaxml/Whitepaper.md

 - **error**

-    The feedback contains error information, e.g. the student's source code resulted in a compile-time error that caused the entire test case to fail.
+    The feedback contains information about an error, e.g. the student's source code resulted in a compile-time error that caused the entire test case to fail.
 This error type should not be confused with the response's [is-internal-error](Whitepaper.md#is-internal-error) flag, which indicates that an error occurred on the part of the grading system.

 ###### Code
 ```xml